Russia’s war in Ukraine galvanizes extremists globally

 The potential for the war in Ukraine to accelerate extremist activity throughout the West is all the more noteworthy because of the Kremlin’s long-standing campaign to cultivate fringe movements and undermine democracies abroad, said Stefan Meister, a Russia specialist at the German Council on Foreign Relations.
 Those efforts, whether through financial support or fantastical online conspiracy theories, have earned Moscow sympathy across broad swaths of the far right, he said.

-Now, contrary to the Russian president’s claim that denazification justifies his invasion, neo-Nazis in Germany and beyond aren’t casting their lot with Ukraine alone, despite Azov’s high-profile recruitment, say security and intelligence officials.
+Now, contrary to the Russian president’s claim that denazification justifies his invasion, neo-Nazis in Germany and beyond aren’t casting their lot with Ukraine alone, say security and intelligence officials.
 Rather, the conflict has exposed a rift among extremists.

 Some are backing Ukraine’s struggle for sovereignty, but many others are aligning themselves with Putin’s chauvinist, anti-American crusade — one aimed at a head of state, Volodymyr Zelensky, who is Jewish.
-Radicals of all stripes, including not just neo-Nazis but also Islamist extremists, are tailoring the tumult of the war to fit their own propaganda.
+Radicals of all stripes, including not just neo-Nazis but also Islamist extremists, are shaping the tumult of the war to fit their own propaganda.

 “The war is a threatening and therefore emotional situation, causing fear in large parts of society,” Kramer said.
 “In such a state of fear, many people are open to promises of salvation and strong leaders offering easy solutions and answers.
 It also feeds preconceptions, stereotypes and conspiracy fantasies.”